meatball133/crystal/exercises/concept/language-list/.docs/introduction.md

 numbers       # => [1, 2]
 ```

-When wanting to delete an element of a specific index from an array, you can use the [`delete_at`][delete_at] method which takes the index of the element to remove as an argument.
+When you want to delete an element of a specific index from an array, you can use the [`delete_at`][delete_at] method which takes the index of the element to remove as an argument.

 ```crystal
 numbers = [1, 2, 3]